Cossack raids: Assessment

-The ineffectiveness of Russian doctrine against Tatar raids was attributed to wrong strategy, which sought to appease the raiders and only limited itself to defensive actions, combined with defenses being incapable of stopping the raiders nor inflicting heavy losses on them.
-Tatar raiders could only be restrained through offensive actions, which were only carried out by the Cossacks on frequent basis.
+The ineffectiveness of Russian doctrine against Tatar raids was attributed to a flawed strategy that sought to appease the raiders and limited itself to defensive actions, coupled with defenses incapable of stopping the raiders or inflicting heavy losses on them.
+Tatar raiders could be restrained only through offensive actions, which the Cossacks carried out frequently.
 Though Cossacks didn't limit their actions to passive defense, they had become both the inhabitants and defenders of border regions.
-Cossacks organized defenses which were efficient in repelling Tatar attacks and responded to losses inflicted by Tatars with retaliatory attacks.
-In this regard, Cossack doctrine was more effective in dealing with Tatar raids.
+Cossacks organized defenses that effectively repelled Tatar attacks and, in response to Tatar losses, launched retaliatory strikes.
+In this regard, the Cossack doctrine was more effective in dealing with Tatar raids.